Global HiringContact us

 Recent developments in Slovakia

 Local and international employment law is always changing.
 Thankfully, we keep a close eye on the latest developments, so you don’t have to.
-Read on to find out what’s been happening in Slovakia.
+Below are the key employment-law changes in force and relevant in Slovakia during 2026.

-Employers with more than 49 employees are now required to provide an allowance supporting their employees’ children’s sports activities.
-Eligible employees—those with at least two years of continuous employment—can receive 55% of eligible expenses, up to a maximum of EUR 275 per calendar year for all children.
-Employers with fewer than 50 employees may offer this allowance voluntarily.
+The children’s sports allowance remains mandatory for employers with 50 or more employees.
+Eligible employees—those with at least two years of continuous service—may receive reimbursement of 55% of eligible expenses, up to an annual cap per employee.
+Employers with fewer than 50 employees may continue to offer this benefit on a voluntary basis.

-Representative higher-level collective bargaining agreements have been reintroduced.
-Once such an agreement achieves representative status, it becomes binding on other employers in the relevant business sector, even if they are not members of the employers’ organisation that signed the agreement.
-Employers should monitor the Collection of Laws of the Slovak Republic for any applicable agreements.
+The framework allowing representative higher-level collective bargaining agreements remains in force.
+Once an agreement achieves representative status, it can become binding on other employers within the same sector, even if they are not members of the employers’ association that negotiated it.
+Employers should regularly monitor whether any such agreements apply to their business activities.

 Employer of Record in Slovakia